Franco Merli: Career

 Since Merli's mentor had died and his choice of roles (or perhaps the ones he was offered) had been rather unconventional, he failed to find further work in the industry, despite his versatility as an actor with a range from pure innocence to debauchery.
 The fact that he had become so strongly identified as the "face" and "body" of the controversial Salò was a contributing factor.

 2006

-In 2006, Franco Merli once again appeared on the big screen when Giuseppe Bertolucci's documentary on Pasolini and the making of Salò, Pasolini prossimo nostro (Pasolini Next to Us) premiered at the Venice Film Festival.
-Merli could be seen in still photographs and behind the screen shots by set photographer Deborah Beer as well as in the shooting of his torture scene as captured by British documentarist Gideon Bachman.
+In 2006, Franco Merli once again appeared on the big screen when Giuseppe Bertolucci's documentary on Pasolini and the making of Salò, Pasolini prossimo nostro (Pasolini Next to Us), premiered at the Venice Film Festival.
+Merli could be seen in still photographs and behind the screenshots by set photographer Deborah Beer as well as in the shooting of his torture scene as captured by British documentarist Gideon Bachman.
 The film was released on DVD in Italy in May 2007.

-Personal life
+Personal life and death

-Today Franco Merli lives in Rome and works in a bank.
-He has two sons.
-He also owns a dog, a Pinscher, called Attila.
+Merli lived in Rome and worked in a bank.
+He had two sons.
+He also owned a dog, a Pinscher, called Attila.

+Merli died following a long illness in Rome, on 17 May 2025, at the age of 68.